mikeconley/rb-repo/README.md

 rb-repo
 =======

-Post-commit scripts to bridge DVCS's to Review Board in nice ways.
+Post-commit scripts that allow Review Board to be used as a changeset based code review tool.